cemolcay/ContinuesTouchCollectionView/README.md

 ----

 * Create a `ContinuesTouchCollectionView` instance and populate `ContinuesTouchCollectionViewCell`s on it.
-* You can set `isLocked` property to true for disabling the scrolling on collection view and enabling multiple touches.
+* You can set `isLocked` property to true for disabling the scrolling on collection view and enabling multiple continues touches.
 * When you are populating your cells, set `ContinuesTouchCollectionViewCellDelegate` to the view controller you are working on.
 * Get informed when your cells started or stopped being touched with the delegate methods.